antrea-io/antrea/docs/antrea-network-policy.md

           port: 6443
 ```

-## toServices instruction
+### toServices egress rules

-A combination of Service name and Service Namespace can be used in `toServices` to refer to a Service.
+A combination of Service name and Service Namespace can be used in `toServices` in egress rules to refer to a K8s Service.
 `toServices` match traffic based on the clusterIP, port and protocol of Services.
-So headless Service is not supported.
+Thus, headless Service is not supported
+by this field.
+A sample policy can be found [here](#acnp-for-toservices-rule).

-Since `toServices` represents a combination of IP+port, it can't be used with `to` or `ports`.
-Also, this match process
+Since `toServices` represents a combination of IP+port, it cannot be used with `to` or `ports` within the same egress rule.
-relies on the groupID assigned to the Service by AntreaProxy.
-So it can only be used when AntreaProxy is enabled.
+Also, since the matching process relies on the groupID assigned to Service by AntreaProxy, this field can only be used when
+AntreaProxy is enabled.

-This clusterIP based match has one caveat: directly access to the Endpoints of this Service is not controlled by
+This clusterIP-based match has one caveat: direct access to the Endpoints of this Service is not affected by
-`toServices`.
-To control the access to the backend Endpoints, you could use `ClusterGroup` with `ServiceReference`.
+`toServices` rules.
+To restrict access towards backend Endpoints of a Service, define a `ClusterGroup` with `ServiceReference`
+and use the name of ClusterGroup in the Antrea-native policy rule's `group` field instead.
-Because `ClusterGroup` with `ServiceReference` is equivalent to a podSelector that selects all backend Endpoints Pods of
+`ServiceReference` of a ClusterGroup is equivalent to a `podSelector` of a ClusterGroup that selects all backend Pods of a
-the Service referred in `ServiceReference`.
+Service, based on the Service spec's matchLabels.
+Antrea will keep the Endpoint selection up-to-date in case the Service's
+matchLabels change, or Endpoints are added/deleted for that Service.
+For more information on `ServiceReference`, refer to the
+`serviceReference` paragraph of the [ClusterGroup section](#clustergroup-crd).

-## ServiceAccount based selection
+### ServiceAccount based selection

-Antrea ClusterNetworkPolicy accepts a `serviceAccount` field to select all Pods that have been assigned the
+Antrea ClusterNetworkPolicy features a `serviceAccount` field to select all Pods that have been assigned the
-ServiceAccount selected by this field.
+ServiceAccount referenced in this field.
 This field could be used in `appliedTo`, ingress `from` and egress `to` section.
-No matter `serviceAccount` is used in which sections, it cannot be used with any other fields.
+No matter which sections the `serviceAccount` field is used in, it cannot be used with any other fields.

-`serviceAccount` uses `namespace` + `name` to select the ServiceAccount with a specific name under a specific namespace.
+`serviceAccount` uses `namespace` and `name` to select the ServiceAccount with a specific name under a specific namespace.

 An example policy using `serviceAccount` could look like this: